DataDog/integrations-extras/vns3/README.md

 ### Configuration

-To capture metrics, deploy Cohesive Networks' DataDog container, set up the VNS3 firewall, and configure the container.
+To capture metrics, deploy Cohesive Networks' Datadog container, set up the VNS3 firewall, and configure the container.
 For more details, see the [Cohesive Networks guide][4] or watch the [video][5].

 ## Data Collected